ponnhide/patchworklib/README.md

 <img src="img/ax35214_v3.png" width="1000x1000">

-This packing process allows the axes of the objects to be accurately aligned with each other.
+The above packing process allows the axes of the objects to be accurately aligned with each other.
 Actually, in "ax35214" and "ax35214_v2", the bottom axis lines of ax3 and ax5 are not precisely aligned, while in "ax35214_v3", their bottom axis lines are exactly aligned.
 However, please note that this packing method using label indexing changes aspect ratios of the Brick objects to be packed from the original one to align their axis lines with others.

 <img src="img/ax35214_wl.png" width="600x600">